Aslan-Taleb/Learning-Dart-Flutter/README.md

 </h1>
 </p>

-I am learning "The Complete Flutter Development Bootcamp with Dart" course on Udemy.
+I'm taking the "The Complete Flutter Development Bootcamp with Dart" course on Udemy.
-This course aligns perfectly with my goal of mastering Mobile Development.
-Additionally, I worked on personal projects.
+It's helping me achieve my goal of mastering Mobile Development, and I'm also working on personal projects.